New York Islanders: New faces and the 1993 run (1991–1995)

 LaFontaine was frustrated with the team's lack of success and the progress of his contract negotiations, and held out rather than report to camp before 1991–92.
 In response to the holdout, Torrey engineered a rebuilding project with two blockbuster trades on October 25, 1991.
-He dealt LaFontaine, Randy Wood and Randy Hillier (along with future considerations) to the Buffalo Sabres in return for Pierre Turgeon, Benoit Hogue, Uwe Krupp and Dave McLlwain.
+He dealt LaFontaine, Randy Wood and Randy Hillier (along with future considerations) to the Buffalo Sabres in return for Pierre Turgeon, Benoît Hogue, Uwe Krupp and Dave McLlwain.
 He also sent longtime captain Brent Sutter and Brad Lauer to the Chicago Blackhawks for Steve Thomas and Adam Creighton.
 With these additions and a talented core of players such as Derek King, Ray Ferraro, and Patrick Flatley, along with incoming Soviet players Vladimir Malakhov and Darius Kasparaitis, the Islanders had a new foundation in the early 1990s.
 The management committee, however, was not nearly as patient as Boe and Pickett had been, and forced Torrey to resign after the Islanders missed the playoffs again that season.
 Assistant general manager Don Maloney was hired in Torrey's place, while Torrey quickly resurfaced with the expansion Florida Panthers.

 In Maloney's first year, 1992–93, the Islanders rebounded to make the playoffs, in the process surpassing the 80-point mark for the first time in five years.
 The LaFontaine-Turgeon trade proved successful for both the Islanders and Sabres, as both players hit career highs in points and Turgeon won the Lady Byng Trophy.

 Ray Ferraro emerged as a playoff hero, scoring a pair of overtime winners in the first-round series against the Capitals.
 Instead of celebrating after winning game 6 at Nassau Coliseum, however, the Islanders were both irate and despondent.
-Only seconds after Turgeon, the team's star center and leading scorer, scored an insurance goal in the series-clinching game, Dale Hunter violently checked him from behind.
+Only seconds after Turgeon, the team's star center and leading scorer, scored an insurance goal in the series-clinching game, Dale Hunter violently checked him from behind, which caused a full scale brawl between both teams.
 Turgeon was believed to be out for the entire second round, if not longer, with a separated shoulder.
 He returned only for spot power-play duty in the last game of the second round.
-Hunter received a 21-game suspension, at the time the longest for on-ice misconduct in modern NHL history.
+Hunter received a 21-game suspension the following season.
+At the time, it was the longest suspension for on-ice misconduct in modern NHL history.